artmakh/dxvk-version-mananger/README.md

 To revert back to original files, click the "Restore Original Files" button on games that have backups.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'feat: Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## Commit Message Format

-This project uses [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages:

-- `feat:` - A new feature
-- `fix:` - A bug fix
-- `docs:` - Documentation changes
-- `style:` - Changes that do not affect the meaning of the code
-- `refactor:` - Code changes that neither fix a bug nor add a feature
-- `perf:` - Performance improvements
-- `test:` - Adding or correcting tests
-- `chore:` - Changes to the build process or auxiliary tools

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Development

 ### Project Structure